Gameplay Basics

 Sumo Status Details:

-• Shiren gains a x1.5 multiplier on damage dealt.
+• The player gains a x1.5 multiplier on damage dealt for normal attacks and arrows.

 • Stepping on a trap simply destroys the trap without triggering it.

-• This includes Pitfall Traps, so be careful when stealing from a dungeon shop.
+• This includes Pitfall and Floor-exiting traps, so be careful when stealing from a shop.

-• You can pick up or step on traps if you have a Trapper's Bracelet equipped.
+• You can pick up or walk on traps if you have a Trapper's Bracelet equipped.

 • Items and monster special attacks that move or warp the player are nullified.

-• Items - Leaping Grass, Switching Staff, Vaulting Staff, and Skull Mage's Staff.
+• Items - Leaping grass/bracelet, Switching, Vaulting, Knockback, Skull Mage's staves.

-• Exception: Unequipping a Waterwalk Bracelet or Floating Bracelet while on water.
+• Unequipping a Waterwalk Bracelet or Floating Bracelet while on water makes you warp.

-• Shiren can dig through walls with normal attacks.
+• The player can dig through walls with normal attacks.

-• Upgrade value won't decrease even if you have a Pickaxe equipped.
+• Upgrade value never decreases, even when you have a Pickaxe equipped.

 • If Fullness depletes to 120 or less, Sumo status ends and Max Fullness decreases by 5.